 INFORMATION FOR STUDENTS

-Project Labs allow students to earn course credit over multiple semesters while working on faculty-led, interdisciplinary, public-facing projects that take on issues like homelessness or the development of civics educational resources for schools.
+VIPs (Vertically Integrated Projects) and Project Labs allow students to earn course credit over multiple semesters while working on faculty-led, interdisciplinary, public-facing projects that take on topics like ancestral research or accessibility for the disabled.

 Through Project Labs, students have opportunities to:

 - Develop and demonstrate 21st-century skills like digital literacies, complex problem solving, and teamwork

 - Apply knowledge from classes to real-world projects with impact

 - Build networks with faculty, community groups, non-profits, and businesses